 Healthcare organizations can address community health more broadly and effectively if they more deeply understand the real-world perspectives of community members.
 CommunityWisdom is a digital community engagement solution that goes beyond traditional Community Health Needs Assessments (CHNAs) and standard approaches to market intelligence to provide clear lines-of-sight into what matters to the community.
 This is the key to developing or partnering with programs that people will actually use.

 How It Works

-CommunityWisdom is a mobile-responsive, web-based, anonymous solution for capturing patient perspectives about health issues, needs, and resources at both the individual and community level.
+CommunityWisdom is a mobile-responsive, web-based, anonymous community engagement solution for capturing patient perspectives about health issues, needs, and resources at both the individual and community level.
 It combines an open-ended, qualitative approach with highly reliable content analysis to capture meaningful insights and present findings as themes, sub-themes, and sentiment.
 We work closely with health organizations and community agencies to deploy CommunityWisdom in the communities they serve.

 Tax-exempt hospitals and health systems are required to field and report on CHNAs every three years.
 Many also use market intelligence reports as the basis for decision making.
 Standard approaches tend to capture quantitative information (i.e., counts) and provide a broad view of the community.
 CommunityWisdom’s focus on qualitative insights yields a deeper view that can drive change.

 The Big Picture